lizadams/CMAQ-WS/content/5-jupyter-notebook-cmaq/index.en.md

 1. **Main_Purpose**

-This script works to create spatial difference plots of the daily average difference between two CMAQ output files
+This script works to create spatial difference plots for each variable in the two CMAQ output files

 2. **Other_Features**